Crosslingual Transfer Learning for Low-Resource Languages Based on Multilingual Colexification Graphs

 If the constraint $\lambda$ is stricter, fewer concepts and fewer edges (both colexification edges contained and not contained in CLICS) will be included in \networkone.
-Therefore, we observe a consistent drop in recall (both micro and macro average).
-On the other hand, we also observe a decrease in \#aw\_colex when we increase $\lambda$ because CLICS edges are less likely to be removed than edges missing from CLICS: many languages can share the same colexification patterns for some concepts whereas edges not in CLICS will not be shared across many languages.
-This point can also be verified by the steepness of the decrease in \#aw\_colex.
+Thus, we observe a consistent drop in both micro and macro recall.
+On the other hand, we observe a decrease in \#aw\_colex when we increase $\lambda$, as CLICS edges are less likely to be removed than edges missing from CLICS: many languages can share the same colexification patterns for some concepts whereas edges not in CLICS will not be shared across many languages.
+This can be verified by the steepness of the decrease in \#aw\_colex.
 From $\lambda = 1$ to 5, around 500 edges not in CLICS are removed for each concept.
-When $\lambda > 5$, the speed slows down, suggesting the identified colexification edges are more certain.
-In summary, high recall indicates that \networkone successfully identifies many ground-truth colexification patterns directly from a parallel corpus.

-It is important to note that CLICS' coverage is far from complete for low-resource languages: for many of them fewer than 100 concepts are included in CLICS.
-So \#aw\_colex gives some indication of performance or discrepancy between CLICS and \networkone, but many of the \#aw\_colex edges are actually correct.
+When $\lambda > 5$, the speed decreases, suggesting the identified colexification edges are more reliable.
+In summary, high recall indicates that we successfully identify many ground-truth colexifications directly from PBC.
+It is important to note that CLICS' coverage is far from complete for low-resource languages: for many of them, fewer than 100 concepts are included in CLICS.
+Therefore, \#aw\_colex gives some indication of performance or discrepancy between CLICS and \networkone, but many of the edges not in CLICS are actually correct.
 On the other hand, \networkone is not immune to semantic errors \citep{pairsman2008semantic}, such as antonyms, hypernyms, or hyponyms, due to co-occurrence or free translation.
 See \secref{investigation} for a detailed analysis of the identified colexifications.